useflyyer/next-rosetta/README.md

 ### Create locales

 Make a directory named `i18n` on the root of your project.
-If you are using TypeScript you can define the type schema and create every locale by implementing that interface.
+If you are using TypeScript you can define the type schema and create every locale based on that interface. **Type safety!
+Excelente!**

 ```js
 // ./i18n/index.tsx